ART4HEALING & STUDIO ART

 As Founder of Mearas and a lifelong equestrian, Julie understands the power of the horse/human relationship, and the profound realizations people achieve through working with these majestic beings.
 She has had the honor of studying with the foremost thought leaders in Equine Facilitated Learning and Equine Guided Education and is an Advanced EponaQuest Instructor, Riding Instructor and Equine Guided Educator.

-Crescent Moon's program is hosted at Rush Ranch thanks to the generous in-kind donation from the Solano Land Trust.
+Crescent Moon's program is regularly hosted at Rush Ranch thanks to the generous in-kind donation from the Solano Land Trust.

 Rush Ranch is a 2,070-acre nature preserve of marsh and rolling grassland located in the Grizzly Island Wildlife Area, Suisun, CA. It is owned and managed by the Solano Land Trust.
 The working ranch includes a visitor center, turn-of-the-century blacksmith shop, historical ranching equipment, and hiking trails.